 - Don’t let your bare skin touch floors, benches and equipment in gyms and saunas.

-- Wear sunscreen with a sun protection factor (SPF) of 30 or higher.
-And stay out of the sun if you’re on a medication that increases your skin’s sensitivity to harmful rays (ask your doctor or pharmacist if you’re not sure).
+- Wear sunscreen with an SPF of 30 or higher.
+And stay out of the sun if you’re on a medication that increases your skin’s sensitivity to harmful rays.
+Ask your doctor or pharmacist if you’re not sure.

-- HIV can causes dry skin as do certain medications.
+- HIV itself can cause dry skin as do certain medications.
 Moisturizing your skin with a good lotion every day after you shower is a good idea.

 - Tell your doctor about any skin problems and have him or her track the shape and size of moles and skin discolorations.